coderCodesA-Z/2.-Course-on-Introduction-to-C-/README.md

 # 2.-Course-on-Introduction-to-C-
 Important Points from the Course

+**Note:**
+Single Core Processor : Context Switching Happens.
+Capable of executing 1 process only(10^8 ops/sec) Multi Core Processor : Capable of running more than 1 process at a time.
+Point to be noted: 10^8 ops/sec capable of being executed by a processor.

 ## HeaderFiles
 ```
 #include<iostream>
-// #include is the pre-processor directive
+// #include is the pre-processor directive that is used to include header files.
-// iostream is a header file
+// iostream is a header file, standard input output stream header file of c++
 ```

 ## Namespaces
 ```
-using namespace std;
+using namespace std; // std is the standard namespace of c++
-// namespace can be treated of as a shell that contains code maybe from different authors.
+// Namespace can be treated of as a shell that contains code maybe from different authors(developers).
-// different implementations for doing the same work can exist and can be present in different shells
+// Different implementations for doing the same work can exist and can be present in different shells[namespaces]
-// to use a particular implementation(from some specific shell we can use namespaces)
+// To use a particular implementation(from some specific shell we can use namespaces) we can mention the
+// namespace we want to use.
 ```

 ```